 About:

-Growing only 1 to 2 feet tall, the Mountain cornflower is native to European mountain ranges but does well in beds around the world.
+Growing only 1 to 2 feet tall, the Mountain cornflower is native to European mountain ranges but does well in beds worldwide.
 Its intensely colored fringe flowers make a strong statement against the lance-shaped foliage.
 Mounding shapes make it ideal for holding its own in a mixed bed or container.

 Growing Zones: | 3 to 9 |